-As of June 30, 2009, the remaining balance available under the revolving credit facility was approximately \$20.0 million.
+As of June 30, 2010, the remaining balance available under the revolving credit facility was approximately \$10.0 million.
 Interest is based on a floating rate plus an applicable margin based on the outstanding balance of the amount drawn under the Credit Agreement.
 The floating rate is determined at the Company's election and may either be (i) London Interbank Offered Rate ("LIBOR") or (ii) the greater of the Federal Funds Rate plus an applicable margin and the Prime Rate.
 If the Company's usage of the credit line exceeds 80% of its trailing four quarters of recurring maintenance revenue, or if the sum of available funds under the Credit Agreement plus available cash is less than \$10.0 million the Company is required to meet certain minimum income targets and be subject to a limit on annual capital expenditures.
+As of June 30, 2010, the Company was able to meet the 80% test as well as the \$10.0 million minimum cash threshold and was therefore not subject to the income or the capital expenditures covenants.
 The Company is required to make interest payments and pay an unused commitment fee on a monthly basis.
-The Company incurred approximately \$710,000 of interest expense associated with the credit facility during the first half of fiscal year 2009.
+For the second quarter and the first half of fiscal year 2010, we recorded interest expense totaling approximately \$346,000 and \$677,000, respectively, on the utilized portion of our credit facility with Wells Fargo Financial ("WFF").
+During the second quarter and the first half of fiscal year 2010, we recorded capitalized debt issuance costs of approximately \$71,000, and \$143,000, respectively.
+These costs are being amortized over the term of the credit facility.
+For the second quarter and the first half of fiscal year 2009, we recorded interest expense totaling approximately \$286,000 and \$572,000, respectively, on the utilized portion of our credit facility with Wells Fargo Financial ("WFF").
+During the second quarter and the first half of fiscal year 2009, we also recorded unused line fees and capitalized debt issuance costs of approximately \$69,000, and \$138,000, respectively.
+These costs are being amortized over the term of the credit facility.
+The increase in the interest expense in fiscal 2010 was due to \$10.0 million in additional borrowings under the credit facility which was used to fund the acquisition of Xenos in February 2010.